 In February 2018, we brought an early childhood assistant teacher for the pre-k classroom to provide art instruction and educational assistance for the wonderful but solo classroom teacher, Lupita.
 Natalia Richardson worked with the pre-k children providing individual instruction and hands on support for those children in need of more attention.
 She was a lovely addition to the classroom and Lupita appreciated the extra assistance tremendously.
 Elin Lindblom, who also assisted with the art project, worked in the preschool classroom during that week and assisted in the creation of collages and development of fine motor skills.
 Below is an example of the work that was completed by that classroom over the week.
 It was a great experience for all involved.
 Natalia was terribly sad to leave those loving children and their devoted teacher.

-A wonderful donation was made by Jen and her daughter, Cami Johnson (volunteers for Los Peluditos de Ecuador) of 10 soccer balls to the middle school and 6 soccer balls to the lower school.
+A wonderful donation was made by Jen and her daughter, Cami Johnson (volunteers for Los Peluditos de Ecuador) of many soccer balls graciously provided by FCUSA Philadelphia Soccer Club.
 There was lots of joy provided by that donation for all involved.

 For the week of Feb 19-23, the teaching staff of Wendy Newman, Director of Art Education and Katherine Huala, (assisted by Elin Lindblom, Nancy and Rachel) worked with the Kindergarten through 4th grade classes to create a mural of the Galapagos Island animals and landscape.
 First, they worked to teach pattern and design replication to the younger grades and then moved to watercolor and pastel portraits of animals native to the Galapagos with the older grades.
 These animals were placed on 2 pastel murals (of the day and the night background scenes) of the islands, culminating in murals fully drawn by all the children of the Guillermo Garcon Ubidia school.
 It was a sight to behold, which even the newly hired art teacher in that school, Alfonso, was surprised to see.
 Alfonso assisted in the instruction throughout the week and was eager to participate and help the children in their endeavors.
 He was excited to be given all the remaining art supplies to continue the work throughout the year with the children.
 Unfortunately, he will be retiring in the end of this school year.
 He was a great asset to the project and will be missed.

-Next year, we have offered to work with the middle school children providing art instruction.
+In 2019, we have offered to work with the middle school children providing art instruction.
 We have also been asked by the middle school teachers to help provide laptop computers for the computer room (which presently has antiquated, broken desktops).
-We have committed to providing 16 computers and presently have collected 10.
-Donations are always welcome for next year’s project.
+We have committed to providing 16 computers.